 Telephone number: 01923 691 800

 You have the right to make a complaint at any time to a supervisory authority in Europe, in particular in a country where you live or work or where your legal rights have been infringed.
 In the UK, the Information Commissioner’s Office (ICO) is the supervisory authority for data protection issues (www.ico.org.uk).
+You may also have the right to make a complaint to the supervisory authority within the appropriate EU member state.
 We would, however, appreciate the chance to deal with your concerns before you approach the relevant supervisory authority so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 We may change this privacy notice from time to time.
 Any changes we make to this privacy notice in the future will be posted on our website and, where appropriate, notified to you by email.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 2. The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you depending on the nature of products and/or services we are providing and what we are contracted to do for you or the business on whose behalf you are acting.
 We have grouped together the types of personal data as follows:

 - Identity Data includes first name, last name, username or similar identifier and title.